Jump toUpdate content

 Further down in the configuration file it comes to the “Jails”.
 These are configurable blocks per service to filter logs and ban in cases where patterns are matched.

-As minimum it is recommend to activate the jail ssh as follows:
+As a minimum, it is recommend to activate the jail ssh as follows:

-Note: If your SSH daemon is listening on multiple ports or on a different port, you have to modify the line port with the correct parameters: Here an example:
+If your SSH daemon is listening on multiple ports or on a different port, you have to modify the line port with the correct parameters: For example:

 Fail2Ban uses filters, pre-made configuration files indicating what to parse in a log.